webKing021/webKing021/README.md

 ## 🎯 Active Specializations

+### **PostgreSQL for Everybody Specialization** *(University of Michigan on Coursera)*
+- ✅ Database Design and Basic SQL in PostgreSQL
+- ⏳ Intermediate PostgreSQL
+- ⏳ JSON and Natural Language Processing in PostgreSQL
+- ⏳ Database Architecture, Scale, and NoSQL with Elasticsearch

+**Progress:** 1/4 courses completed (25%)

+---

 ### **Vibe Coding Essentials - Build Apps with AI** *(Scrimba on Coursera)*
 - ✅ Vibe Coding with Cursor AI
 - ✅ Vibe Coding with GitHub Copilot